PantherLAB/PantherDashboard/docs/Readme.md

 ### For Teams Using Source Control:

-For smooth collaboration, ensure all team members use the same absolute paths for their local repositories.
+For smooth collaboration, please make sure all team members use the same absolute paths for their local repositories.
 This allows you to commit the pantherscan.*target*.bin files to your repository.
 If team members do not follow this guideline, it is strongly recommended to add the pantherscan.*target*.bin files to your .gitignore file to prevent them from being tracked in your source control system.

 ## Getting Started